The Bichon Maltese as seen by a dog trainer

-The Maltese together with the Bichon Frise are the best known within the Bichons, more known that the Bichon Bolognese and the Bichon Havanese.
-From all the Bichons, the Maltese is the oldest.
-Actually statuettes of it were found in the tomb of Pharaoh Ramses II.
+The Maltese together with the Bichon Frise are the best known within the Bichons, more known than the Bichon Bolognese and the Bichon Havanese.
+From all the Bichons, the Maltese is the oldest, with statuettes of this breed found in the tomb of Pharaoh Ramses II.

-In recent times the Maltese Bichon is present in Europe since the fifteenth century.
+The Maltese Bichon has been present in Europe since the fifteenth century.

-The Bichon Maltese is a companion dog, it is not the type of at all the dogs we can leave in the garden.
-As for sports, it is not the most adequate breed.
+The Bichon Maltese is a companion dog.
+It is not the type of dog that we can leave outdoors or even in a garden.
+As for sports, it is not the most adept breed.

-Bright and elegant, very attached to their owners, the likes to play with the little kids and to go outside (not necessarily by walking though).
+Bright and elegant, it is very attached to their owners, likes to play with children and to go outside (not necessarily by walking though).
 Often being so elegant and cute their owners tend to treat them like teddy bears leading to moderate behavioral problems inside and outside the home.

-Grooming can be quite complicated in order to retain their spectacular coat on which the whole reputation of the breed is based.
+Grooming can be quite complicated in order to maintain their spectacular coat on which the whole reputation of the breed is based.
 Grooming is better done at the hands of professionals.

 Around 100gr of food per day.

-To avoid the behavioral problems mentioned above it is necessary to have rule.
+To avoid the behavioral problems mentioned above, it is necessary to have basic rule training.
 Despite their size they are not weak at all.
-I have encountered some cases were these dogs have become true dictators, making it a real hell to live with them biting all family members.
+I have encountered some cases were these dogs have become true dictators, making it a real hell to live with them by barking and biting all family members.
 With firm rules however, your Maltese will make a wonderful pet.

-Needs regular short walks, ideal for household people.
+Needs regular short walks, ideal for homebody people.